codewitty/StatementSifter/README.md

 ### 🛠 Prerequisites
 1. **Python**: Ensure you have Python installed (version 3.x recommended).
-2. **Python Libraries**: You'll need to install certain libraries.
+2. **Python Libraries**: Install necessary libraries.
 You can do this using pip:
     ```bash
     pip3 install -r requirements.txt
     ```